Jarvey Gayoso

-Javier Augustine "Jarvey" Ocampo Gayoso (/tl/; born February 11, 1997) is a Filipino professional footballer who plays as a left winger for Thai League 2 club Bangkok and the Philippines national team.
+Javier Augustine "Jarvey" Ocampo Gayoso (/tl/; born February 11, 1997) is a Filipino professional footballer who plays as a forward for Penang and the Philippines national team.

 Early life and education

 Javier Gayoso, who is the son of professional basketball player Jayvee Gayoso, played basketball in his youth but eventually decided to focus on football, which he started playing at age 4.
 His mother introduced him to football in kindergarten and allowed him to participate in a football camp.

-His maternal grandfather Ed Ocampo and maternal uncle Alvin Ocampo were both footballers.
+His maternal grandfather, Ed Ocampo, and maternal uncle, Alvin Ocampo, were both footballers.

 Gayoso attended the Ateneo de Manila High School and is currently pursuing collegiate studies at the Ateneo de Manila University.
 Despite his decision to end his collegiate football stint in February 2020, he expressed intent to finish his studies.
-He planned to finish the first semester of that school year and take a leave of absence from Ateneo to concentrate on football.
+He planned to finish the first semester of that school year and take a leave of absence from the Ateneo to concentrate on football.